Tudor9/ATM/README.md

    I used _abstracted_ class for classes that extends transaction metod.

-   I uesd Aggregation and Generalization relations.
+   I uesd Aggregation and inheritance relations.

  1. Methods.
     * _insertCard()_ method from ATM will compare received pin with the pin stored in card.
 If 2 pins match the card will be stored as attribute and will be used for executing transactions.